 The policy covers all records in whatever format (hard copy, electronic).
 The Office of the Vice-President shall be responsible for coordinating the school's information security program based on the recommendations of the Information Security Administrator.
 At least once every three years, the office will assess foreseeable internal and external risks to the security, confidentiality, and integrity of customer information that could result in the unauthorized disclosure, misuse, alteration, destruction or other compromise of the information.

-- David Ruff (who possesses 25 years professionally managing information security) is the Information Security Administrator and individual primarily responsible for leading the coordination of the School’s Information Security Program.
+- David Ruff (who possesses 38 years of Information Security, Governance, Risk and Compliance experience) is the Information Security Administrator and individual primarily responsible for overseeing, implementing and enforcing the College’s Information Security Program.

 - Tom Seil – Vice President – On-campus Coordinator.

 - IT Lighthouse in Naperville, IL provides advanced network design, installation, and security.